klausweiss/dotfiles/nvim/pack/default/start/LuaSnip/DOC.md

   - `snipmate`: similar to lua, but the directory has to be `"snippets"`.
   - `vscode`: any directory in `runtimepath` that contains a `package.json` contributing snippets.
+- `lazy_paths`: behaves essentially like `paths`, with two exceptions: if it is `nil`, it does not default to `runtimepath`, and the paths listed here do not need to exist, and will be loaded on creation.
+  LuaSnip will do its best to determine the path that this should resolve to, but since the resolving we do is not very sophisticated it may produce incorrect paths.
+Definitely check the log if snippets are not loaded as expected.
 - `exclude`: List of languages to exclude, empty by default.
 - `include`: List of languages to include, includes everything by default.
 - `{override,default}_priority`: These keys are passed straight to the `add_snippets`-calls (documented in [API](#api)) and can therefore change the priority of snippets loaded from some colletion (or, in combination with `{in,ex}clude`, only some of its snippets).
+- `fs_event_providers`: `table<string, boolean>?`, specifies which mechanisms
+  should be used to watch files for updates/creation.
+  If `autocmd` is set to `true`, a `BufWritePost`-hook watches files of this collection, if `libuv` is set, the file-watcher-api exposed by libuv is used to watch for updates.
+  Use `libuv` if you want snippets to update from other neovim-instances, and `autocmd` if the collection resides on a filesystem where the libuv-watchers may not work correctly.
+Or, of course, just enable both :D
+  By default, only `autocmd` is enabled.

 While `load` will immediately load the snippets, `lazy_load` will defer loading until the snippets are actually needed (whenever a new buffer is created, or the